<> <> <> <>

 At what age are testosterone levels highest?

 Testosterone levels dramatically increase during puberty.
 In fact, research shows that there is roughly a 30-fold increase in testosterone production in boys at this time.
-This uptake in testosterone during puberty can lead to changes in mood and increase risk-taking behaviours, aggression and depression [5].
+This uptake in testosterone during puberty can lead to changes in mood and increase risk-taking behaviours and aggression [5].

 Keep in mind that everyone goes through puberty at different times so your testosterone levels may have peaked before or after your friends.